-Hosting meals for others requires an itemized receipt and business purpose.
+Hosting meals (now known as business meals) for others requires an itemized receipt and business purpose.
 There are additional forms required for paying for or reimbursing hosted meal expenses.
 See the UW policy BEFORE you host a meal.
-If you are hosting a meal at Steenbock’s on Orchard, contact Annie Anderson.
+If you are hosting a meal at Steenbock’s on Orchard, contact Cassandra Bocchieri.

 Expense reports MUST be submitted within 90 days from the last day of business travel or from the purchase date of supplies.

 Travel and expense reimbursements are submitted by employees through the UW E-reimbursement system.
 It is highly recommended that you select the Guided Expense Tool (GET) to enter your reimbursement requests.